 He is current chairman of SLUG (Southern Laparoscopic Urology Group), a peer review group, to promote safe laparoscopic urological practice.
 Current Co-Chairman of the LESS and NOTES Working Group of the Endourological Society, he also is a member of the Awards Committee.

-He was appointed Deputy Chairman of the Surrey, West Hampshire and Sussex (SWSH) Cancer Network in 2009.
+He was Chairman of the Surrey, West Hampshire and Sussex (SWSH) Cancer Network until 2017.

 Professor Rane has worked closely with Guy’s Hospital, London for the Simulation and Technology-enhanced Learning Initiative since 2009.